Dawes (lunar crater)

 Layers of mare basalt affected the paths of granular material that flowed down the crater wall.
 The top of the image is down-slope.
 From LRO.

 Description

+This formation dates to 454±171 Myr ago, which places it in the Copernican period on the lunar geologic timescale.
 Dawes is circular with a sharp rim that has a slightly flattened oval perimeter.
 It has a slight central rise, and a somewhat darker floor that is nearly covered in overlapping swirl-like deposits.
+There is a pair of darker streaks running from the central peak up the west wall.
 Much of the deposits are slumped or fall-back material.
 The inner walls are steep and free from impact erosion.
-Northeast of Dawes is a rille known as Rima Dawes.
+Just northeast of Dawes is a rille known as Rima Dawes.

 Detailed examination of this crater has located what appear to be alcoves and channels along the inner rim.
 It is hypothesized that micrometeorite impacts along the rim trigger dry landslides, which produce a gully-like appearance.
 A similar phenomenon may be responsible for gully-like features along the inner rim of some Martian craters.

+This formation is located 140 km from the Apollo 17 landing site.
+Spectra of rocks on the crater floor of Dawes appear comparable to shocked norites found by the lander crew in the Taurus-Littrow valley, suggesting they may be crater ejecta from that impact.